ReadAlongs/Studio-Web/README.md

 In three different terminal windows:

-Make sure this command is serving the web-component on port 3333:
+Make sure this command is serving the web-component on port 3333 (if it launches on a different port, you will have to kill the currently running process using that port, whose PID you can find with `fuser -n tcp 3333`):

     nx serve web-component